-In May 2019 Anchor Hanover (in association with Demos) launched a report on the impact of inactivity which showed that physical inactivity of older people will cost the NHS £103m this year – and could cost more than £1.3bn by 2030 if left unaddressed.
+In May 2019 Anchor Hanover (in association with Demos) launched a report on the impact of inactivity which showed that physical inactivity of older people would cost the NHS £103m that year – and could cost more than £1.3bn by 2030 if left unaddressed.

-The report also highlights the human cost of inactivity in later life, illustrating how inactivity not only contributes to poorer physical health, but also cognitive decline, reduced emotional wellbeing and loneliness.
+The report also highlighted the human cost of inactivity in later life, illustrating how inactivity not only contributes to poorer physical health, but also cognitive decline, reduced emotional wellbeing and loneliness.

 76% of older people surveyed by Anchor Hanover wish they were more physically active.

 Who is supporting 10 Today?

 The 10 Today project is supported by National Lottery funding through a £233,766 grant from Sport England’s Active Ageing fund, a diverse range of organisations have come together to improve the lives of older people: